 The tug-of-Warriner pooch, ‘Mr.Smith’, is played by “Skippy”, who was moonlighting here from his real job as ‘Asta’ in the Thin Man movies.
 Other humans are enacted by Esther Dale, Molly Lamont, Joyce Compton (‘Dixie Belle Lee’), Robert Allen, Robert Warwick, Mary Forbes and Claud Allister.
 90 minutes, with a sly, cute, wonderfully cheeky closing gag.

 * Dunne & Grant hit it off and later teamed for My Favorite Wife and Penny Serenade.
 She recalled “I appeared with many leading men.
 But working with Cary Grant was different from working with other actors – he was much more fun!
 I think we were a successful team because we enjoyed working together tremendously, and that pleasure must have shown through onto the screen.
 I will always remember two compliments he made me.
 He said I had perfect timing in comedy and that I was the sweetest-smelling actress he ever worked with.”
 She said “I marveled at the excellence of his timing—the naturalness, the ease, the charm.”
 After this movie, his salary went up by 50%.

 Cary felt “Her timing was marvelous.
 She was so good that she made comedy look easy.
 If she’d made it look as difficult as it really is, she would have won her Oscar.”

-Some swell humor exercises blew away the blues in 1938—Topper, The Perfect Specimen, Saratoga, Nothing Sacred, Way Out West, A Day At The Races, and Easy Living—but they all played warm-up for The Awful Truth.
+Some swell humor exercises blew away the blues in 1938—Topper, The Perfect Specimen, Saratoga, Nothing Sacred, Way Out West, A Day At The Races, and Easy Living—but they all finally had to face The Awful Truth.